Cleveland Clinic Lerner Research Institute Logo

 Designing an ROC study: Which scale to use?

-While ordinal (1-5) rating scales are probably the most widely used in radiology studies, there are advantages to using "percent confidence" (0-100) scales.
-(Of course, if you are dealing with a continuous measurement, you don't have to worry about which scale to use.)
+While ordinal (1-5) rating scales are probably the most widely used in radiology studies, there are advantages to using "percent confidence" (0-100) scales (with the exception of continuous measurement).
 For continuous data, nonparametric methods are quite reasonable.
 With rating data, parametric methods are recommended, as nonparametric methods will be biased (i.e., tend to underestimate the true AUC).
 The standard error of the estimated area under the ROC curve is smaller using a continuous scale.

 Parametric vs Nonparametric methodology